FrancescaRuberto/PDFA-Project/README.md

 ### Methodology

 - **Data Preparation**:
-The dataset's "Age Group" column contained duplicate items, like "Year," which were removed along with any extraneous information in the brackets to standardise the age brackets.
+the dataset's "Age Group" column contained duplicate items, like "Year," which were removed along with any extraneous information in the brackets to standardise the age brackets.
 They were divided into groups based on age, sex, and year, and the total population was calculated.

 - **Ratio Calculation**:
-Males were displayed on one side of the pivot table, while female population counts for each year were plotted on the other side to help differentiate the male population from the female population.
+male and female population were were displayed on a pivot table to have a better representation of the population.
 The percentage of the male population compared to the female population was used to calculate the male-to-female ratio.

 - **Visualization**:
-The age group male to female ratio was depicted using a horizontal bar chart in which age group rank was ordered from youngest to oldest for easy shifting of h group.
+the male-to-female ratio across different age groups was illustrated using a horizontal bar chart, with the age groups arranged sequentially from youngest to oldest for ease of comparison and analysis.
 For data analysis and visualization, Python libraries namely Pandas, Matplotlib and Seaborn, were employed.

 ### Findings

-- **Youth Population (0-14 years)**: For younger age groups, such as 0-14 years, the Male-to-Female Ratio is slightly above 1.
-For example:
-In 2020, the ratio for this age group was 1.05, indicating 5% more males than females.
+- **Youth Population (0-14 years)**: for younger age groups, such as 0-14 years, the Male-to-Female Ratio is slightly above 1.
+For example: in 2020, the ratio for this age group was 1.05, indicating 5% more males than females.
 Similar patterns were observed in 2021 and 2022.

-- **Middle Age Groups (15-64 years)**: Ratios are closer to 1 in middle age groups, suggesting a more balanced gender distribution.
+- **Middle Age Groups (15-64 years)**: ratios are closer to 1 in middle age groups, suggesting a more balanced gender distribution.
 Minor variations are observed across years.

-- **Older Population (70+ years)**: The ratio declines significantly for older age groups, reflecting a higher proportion of females due to longer female life expectancy.
-For example:
-In 2022, the ratio was 0.92 for the 75-79 age group, indicating 8% fewer males than females.
+- **Older Population (70+ years)**: the ratio declines significantly for older age groups, reflecting a higher proportion of females due to longer female life expectancy.
+For example: in 2022, the ratio was 0.92 for the 75-79 age group, indicating 8% fewer males than females.

 ### Insights

-- **Observations on Gender Disparities Across Age Groups**: For younger population groups a slight male majority is detcted, which aligns with biological trends at birth (slightly more males are born than females).
+- **Observations on Gender Disparities Across Age Groups**: for younger population groups a slight male majority is detcted, which aligns with biological trends at birth (slightly more males are born than females).
 While older populations reflect the higher female life expectancy, leading to a female-dominated demographic in older age brackets.

-- **Patterns over time**: The Male-to-Female Ratio remains consistent across the analyzed years, showing no major fluctuations or unexpected changes.
+- **Patterns over time**: the Male-to-Female Ratio remains consistent across the analyzed years, showing no major fluctuations or unexpected changes.

-- **Policy Implications**: The analysis shows a clear impact on social policies.
+- **Policy Implications**: the analysis shows a clear impact on social policies.
 Especially in the healthcare sector, the higher proportion of females in older age groups indicates a need for elderly care services tailored to women.
 While, concerning youth development, the slight male dominance in younger populations suggests opportunities to analyze gender-specific needs in education and development.

-- **Visualization Benefits**: The utilization of horizontal bar charts helps in identifying and underlining gender disparities at a glance, as the scale clearly highlights differences in the ratio for each age group.
+- **Visualization Benefits**: the utilization of horizontal bar charts helps in identifying and underlining gender disparities at a glance, as the scale clearly highlights differences in the ratio for each age group.

 ### Resources